Healthcare Workers Workers Comp Attorneys

-There are over eighteen million healthcare workers employed in the United States.
+There are over eighteen million healthcare workers employed in the United States alone.
 Therefore, it may not be a surprise that the healthcare industry has the highest rate of workplace injuries and illnesses, even higher than industries such as construction and manufacturing which could be perceived to be more hazardous.
 The Philadelphia area has many world renowned healthcare facilities, hospitals, universities and hospital systems.
 If you are a healthcare professional in the Philadelphia metro area and have sustained an on the job injury please contact our Pennsylvania healthcare provider workers compensation lawyers.

 Findings show that healthcare workers are regularly at risk of suffering a workplace accident due to the various perils of their job.
 These include exposure to infectious diseases and biological chemicals, contact with bodily fluid and blood, needle-stick injuries, back injuries, repetitive motion injuries and more.
 Ironically, the people in this industry most affected by workplace accidents care for other people first and foremost as part of their daily work.